biometryhub/biometryassist/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Explained in the DESCRIPTION where the enhanced package asreml can be obtained.

-* I have also added a URL to the reference in the `multiple_comparisons()` function documentation.
+This submission is to fix bugs which would be introduced by version 1.0.8 of predictmeans, to be submitted to CRAN shortly.

 ## Test environments
-* Local Windows 10 install, R 4.2.1
+* Local Windows 10 install, R 4.2.2
-* Ubuntu 22.04 (Virtual Machine), R 4.2.1
+* Ubuntu 22.04 (Virtual Machine), R 4.2.2
 * Rhub `check_for_cran()`
 * Github Actions:
     - macOS: r-release